thweetkomputer/eloqdoc/README.md

 ## Overview

-EloqDoc is a high-performance, elastic, distributed transactional document database with MongoDB API compability.
-Built on top of [Data Substrate](https://www.eloqdata.com/blog/2024/08/11/data-substrate), it leverages a decoupled storage and compute architecture to deliver fast scaling, ACID transaction support, and efficient resource utilization.
+EloqDoc is a high-performance, distributed transactional document database with MongoDB API compatibility.
+Its breakthrough architecture, powered by [Data Substrate](https://www.eloqdata.com/blog/2024/08/11/data-substrate), redefines the balance between cost, scalability, and performance for real-world document workloads.

-EloqDoc eliminates the need for sharding components like `mongos` in MongoDB, offering a simpler, more powerful distributed database experience.
-It’s ideal for workloads requiring rapid scaling, high write throughput, and flexible resource management.

-Explore [EloqDoc](https://www.eloqdata.com/product/eloqdoc) website for more details.
+Unlike MongoDB, which relies on three replica-set nodes for durability, EloqDoc treats cloud object storage as a first-class citizen.
+Durable, cross–availability zone (AZ) object storage serves as the persistent foundation, while local NVMe caching accelerates reads.
+Recent updates are written to a decoupled redo log component.
+This architecture minimizes write latency while maintaining strong consistency and durability.

+The result is a cloud-native, storage-centric deployment model: EloqDoc typically runs a single compute replica with storage-level high availability, orchestrated by Kubernetes for automatic failover.
+This approach cuts infrastructure costs, avoids redundant CPU and memory overhead, and delivers higher throughput across mixed read/write workloads.

+Explore [EloqDoc](https://www.eloqdata.com/product/eloqdoc) for more details, or skip ahead to the Key Features section for a deeper breakdown.
+You can also experience the managed cloud version at [EloqCloud](https://cloud.eloqdata.com).

-👉 **Use Cases**: web applications, ducument store, content management systems — anywhere you need MongoDB API compatibility **but** demand distributed performance and elasticity.
+👉 **Use Cases**: web applications, document stores, content platforms—anywhere you need MongoDB API compatibility **and** expect distributed performance and elasticity.

 ---